thorntonrose/Robby/README.md

 `./robby stop <mode>`

-### Chat
+### Usage

-Login to mstv.slack.com and send direct messages to @robby.
-For a list of commands, say anything.
+Send direct messages to @robby.
+For a list of commands, send anything.

 ## Logging